-- It’s someone else’s job: There is a strong streak of this in the UK, and it comes in various flavours.
+There is a strong streak of this in the UK, and it comes in various flavours.
 At the more extreme end is “Litter is a good thing because it makes a job for someone”; this is a difficult mindset to shift.
 But potentially more common is the knowledge that an area will be cleaned, so therefore it’s okay to leave things behind because someone else will pick it up.
-My understanding is that Glastonbury has an army of volunteer cleaners who tidy up every day; I can easily see how a not-insignificant minority of people will leave things behind in the belief that someone else will clean up behind them.
+My understanding is that Glastonbury has an army of volunteer cleaners who tidy up every day; I can easily see how a significant minority of people will leave things behind in the belief that someone else will clean up behind them.

-- Loss of relevance: Once an item is no longer needed—a packet of crisps has been munched or a can of soda polished off—research has shown that it loses relevance to the consumer.
+Once an item is no longer needed—a packet of crisps has been munched or a can of soda polished off—research has shown that it loses relevance to the consumer.
 They seek to get rid of it, either deliberately (hopefully deposited in a bin) or unintentionally.
-For example, someone has lunch on a bench and puts an empty sandwich carton down next to them when they’re done; they then play with their phone for 15 minutes.
+For example, someone has lunch on a bench and puts an empty sandwich carton down next to them when they’re done, then they play with their phone for 15 minutes.
 The carton is now off their radar, and the longer it is left, the more likely that they will get up and leave it behind.
 The same thing tends to happen to umbrellas on sunny days!
-But imagine this scaled up to something like Glastonbury or a park on a warm Bank Holiday weekend.
+But imagine this scaled up to something like Glastonbury or a park on a sunny Bank Holiday weekend.

 Simply saying “don’t litter” doesn’t work (especially when there are no legal or social consequences for it … and see the point above regarding terminology)—the brain doesn’t deal well with negatives.
 It’s like the classic experiment: Don’t think of a pink elephant.
 Whatever you do right now, don’t think about a pink elephant … But I’m guessing there’s a pink elephant in your mind at the moment?